klin6/klin6.github.io/essays/LearningANewPower.md

 ## Mind Blowing Script

-It’s already been about two weeks since I’ve been introduced to Javascript and honestly speaking it is a bit different to what I was expecting.
+It’s already been about two weeks since I’ve been introduced to Javascript and honestly speaking it is a bit different to what I was initially expecting.
 Before taking ICS 314, I thought Javascript was just going to be like Java only at a more difficult level.
 After the past two weeks I can tell why Javascript is one of the three core technologies of the World Web.
-Up to now I have learned Java, C, and C++, but compared to these Javascript is powerful.
+Up to now I have learned Java, C, and C++, but compared to these Javascript is much more powerful.
 It’s powerful because I don’t have to declare my variables datatypes like int, float, double, char, or string.
 Which is something less trivial to worry about.

 <img class="ui small left floated rounded image" src="../images/arm.jpg">